 For whatever reason, my cynical self at the time heard her words, and then, like a puff of smoke, she was gone, out of my life forever.
 So, to the older woman on the subway, thank you.
 Though I couldn’t digest all of what she said at the time, one thing did resonate, the part about taking steps towards being the woman I want to be every day.
 So on my 26th birthday, I made my first real New Years resolution, to walk in the opposite direction of the girl I was so I could meet up with the woman I was going to be.

 Each year I continue that tradition, I give honor to the girl who felt lower than she’s ever felt, sitting in a basement apartment, hoping that her life would be better with small, but consistent efforts.

-It feels overwhelming to try be the person you want to be when you’re not them yet, because there’s a lot to change.
-I started a ritual, that helped me make sense of what the woman said and now, years down the road I can see the assembled pieces of how I became the person I always wanted to be, but I didn’t do it all at once.
+It feels overwhelming to try to be the person you want to be when you’re not them yet because there’s a lot to change.
+I started a ritual that helped me make sense of what the woman said and now, years down the road I can see the assembled pieces of how I became the person I always wanted to be, but I didn’t do it all at once.